 Welcome.
 Thank you for taking the time to look at my profile.
 Are you feeling anxious or worried?
 Have you experienced a loss or bereavement?
 Do things seem a bit too much to deal with just now?
-Everyone experiences life events differently and sometimes things can be overwhelming. seeking counselling may have been a tough decision for you to make but it can also be the first step towards making sense of your thoughts and feelings.
-Counselling is about being comfortable enough to be able to say how you really feel without fearing criticism, so choosing a counsellor with whom you feel at ease and can build trust with is really important.
+Everyone experiences life events differently and sometimes things can be overwhelming.
+Seeking counselling may have been a hard thing to do but it could be the first step towards making sense of your feelings and experiences.
+Counselling is all about being comfortable enough to be able to say how you really feel without fearing criticism, so choosing a counsellor with whom you feel at ease and can build trust with is really important.

-If you are looking for a confidential, safe space where you can share how you feel, be truly listened to and understood without judgement or being told how you should feel or act then counselling may be the next step for you.
+If you are looking for a confidential, safe space where you can share how you feel; be truly listened to and understood, without judgement or being told how you should feel or act, then person-centred counselling may be the next step for you.

 I'd like to build a relationship with you based on genuineness, empathy and acceptance of you as a unique person; to allow you to process your feelings and begin to understand yourself in a better way.
 I look forward to meeting with you to explore the issues you want to bring to counselling and to see if we can work through them together.

 Training, qualifications & experience

 Higher National Diploma in Person-Centred Counselling and Psychotherapy (Accredited by COSCA).

 I have 14 years experience working with children and families within educational, community and social work settings; supporting them with anxiety, self-esteem, bereavement, emotional and behavioural issues.

 I also have experience of counselling both in a college setting and within an organisation supporting people whom have significant caring roles.